rednazer/gene_multiplayer_mgmt_game/README.md

 You can also end turn in bottom right corner (not completed yet)

 TODO:
-Redo the printouts with stats (stats currently have no apparent meaning) Add end turn with decrementing the farm counters.
-Check resistance vs season (also add season) and reduce yield from that Add multiplayer framework - features to include with this are sharing farmland (and maybe # crafts) Add popup visuals to replace Debug.Log comments to give player more information Balance money
+	Possibly remove resistance as a stat (only grow rate/quantity) Redo the printouts with stats (stats currently have no apparent meaning) X	Add end turn with decrementing the farm counters.
+Check resistance vs season (also add season) and reduce yield from that Add multiplayer framework - features to include with this are sharing farmland (and maybe # crafts) X	Add popup visuals to replace Debug.Log comments to give player more information Balance money
 	Give the game real visuals